desktop/dugite-native/CONTRIBUTING.md

 script/build-macos.sh ./git /tmp/build/git/
 ```

+Please :thumbsup: this issue https://github.com/desktop/dugite-native/issues/26
-Please open issues if you encounter friction with running things locally and
-would like it to be easier.
+if you encounter friction with running things locally and would like it to be
+easier.

 ## Updating Git